aishwarya123mathpati/Conversational_Chatbot/README.md

-# Chatbot Application with Streamlit and LangChain
+# Conversational Chatbot Application with LangChain and Streamlit

 This project demonstrates how to build a conversational chatbot using the LangChain framework, OpenAI's GPT-3.5-turbo model, and Streamlit for the user interface.